8 amazing coastal walks across the county

 Up for a challenge?
 This 29-miler along the Essex strait wiggles its way through some of the county’s most dramatic landscapes, from a tapestry of mud flats in the south and Tilbury town’s industrial docks, to the sheaf of cockle-shed bays that bid the Thames goodbye in Old Leigh.
 Positively brimming with biodiversity, a criss-cross of bubbling creeks and clay-like marshes dominate this low-lying riverscape, but the trail is clearly marked out and you can easily break it up, too: stations along the London Fenchurch Street to Shoeburyness line serve to slice the route into manageable weekend romps.

 Always a crowd pleaser with the sailing set, this 12-mile route (don’t worry, you don’t have to walk it all) launches at Tollesbury Marina and hugs the seawall for unrivalled views of the Blackwater Estuary’s lattice of salt-marsh and mud creeks.
 Oystercatchers, terns and little ringed plovers may thread their way with you to Shinglehead point, where ribbons of green signal Rolls Farm.
-Follow the natural footpath here to loop back round to Church Street and sink a well-deserved wine at The Harbour View Bistro & Bar.
+Follow the natural footpath here to loop back round to Church Street and sink a well-deserved wine at The Harbour View Bistro & Bar (takeaway for now, but opening up again 19 May).

 Fambridge to Burnham-on-Crouch

-This calming riverside ramble, which spans 8 miles of sea wall, begins at Fambridge Yacht Haven marina and peruses the rolling hills of Althorne before bouncing gently along the river’s blue grey tides to bunting-festooned Burnham-on-Crouch.
+This calming riverside ramble, which spans eight miles of sea wall, begins at Fambridge Yacht Haven marina and peruses the rolling hills of Althorne before bouncing gently along the river’s blue-grey tides to bunting-festooned Burnham-on-Crouch.
 The sea wall path ends here at the town’s harbour, where an orchestra of yacht masts chime in the wind and a rug of wild flowers carpet the quay.
 Ice-cream stop, obligatory.

 Bathed in a cream crush of cockle shells, Bradwell’s small stretch of beach marks the point where River Blackwater meets the North Sea and it’s an atmospheric find.
 Overlooked by ancient monasteries, oyster sheds and layers of salty grey mist, consider this your new go-to hideaway when the weather won’t play ball and you decide to embrace the drizzle and walk the tides anyway.
 Start with a slow saunter past the decommissioned Power Station before embarking on a six-mile circular sea-route ramble, which takes in spectacularly haunting views out to Mersea Island, as well as a charming chapel, mash-studded nature reserve and WWII memorial.